dxw/contracts/agreements/general-cyber.md

         confidentiality or other impairment of a computer hardware, software or data that occurs as a consequence of security testing.

+    Goals
+    :   The Goals are the purpose for and desired results of the Work.

     Host
     :   A Host is computer or other electronic device able to process information.

-    Project
-    :   TODO: not "defined set of activities" anymore...
-        A Project is a defined set of activities intended to meet a specific goal.
+    Team
+    :   The Team is the dxw cyber employees allocated to provide services under this contract.

     Required Materials
     :   Required Materials are materials that dxw cyber needs in order to complete a particular piece of work, including but not limited to [TODO: new list of things], consents, or clear instructions.

+    Work
+    :   The time and effort of the Team expended in achieving the Goals.

-3. ### Orders and projects
+3. ### Orders and teams
-    1. Before starting a Project, dxw cyber will provide an order summary.
+    1. Before providing a Team, dxw cyber will provide an order summary.

     2. The order summary dxw cyber provides will contain:

-        1. The initial Project goals;
+        1. The Goals of the Work;
-        2. The expected duration of the Project;
+        2. The expected duration of the Work;
-        3. A breakdown of the staff skills and time we will spend on meeting the goals of the Project;
+        3. A breakdown of the Team's skills and the time they will spend on the Work;
-        3. A breakdown of our regular fees and any applicable one-off or up-front fees for those activities;
+        3. A breakdown of our regular fees and any applicable one-off or up-front fees;
-        4. The commencement date for the Project.
+        4. The commencement date for the Work.

-    3. The initial Project goals will represent our best understanding of the outcomes of the work that you intend to achieve as part of the Project, at the time it was written.
+    3. The Goals will represent our best understanding of the purpose for and desired results of the Work, at the time it was written.

-    4. At any time during the Project if the goals that the Project is addressing change substantially, you must notify us, and new goals must be agreed in writing.
+    4. At any time during the Work, if the Goals you wish to address change substantially, you must notify us, and new Goals must be agreed in writing.

-    5. If the goals are changed during the Project, dxw cyber may provide a new order summary.
-Our agreement to the updated goals will be contingent on your acceptance of any associated change in fees.
+    5. If the Goals are changed during the work, dxw cyber may provide a new order summary.
+Our agreement to the updated Goals will be contingent on your acceptance of any associated change in fees.

-    6. Any change to dxw cyber's fees during a Project will be limited to those necessary for us to commit the time and skills that we require in order to be able to achieve the changed goals.
+    6. Any change to dxw cyber's fees during the Work will be limited to those necessary for us to commit the time and skills that we require in order to be able to achieve the changed Goals.

     7. The order summary is not a specification nor a commitment to produce specific deliverables.
 It is a commitment
-        to provide appropriately skilled staff for a defined amount of time.
+        to provide the Team for a defined amount of time.

-    8.  dxw cyber cannot guarantee that the goals of any particular Project will be achieved.
+    8.  dxw cyber cannot guarantee that the Goals of the Work will be achieved.

 4. ### Scope of work
-    1. Prior to the commencement of any practical security testing that may form part of the Project, the parties must agree in writing to a scope of work.
+    1. Prior to the commencement of any practical security testing that may form part of the Work, the parties must agree in writing to a scope for the Work (the "scope").

-    2. The scope of work will detail the Hosts against which dxw cyber is authorised to perform practical security testing work.
+    2. The scope will detail the Hosts against which dxw cyber is authorised to perform practical security testing.

-    3. During the Project, either party may request amendments to the scope of work.
+    3. During the Work, either party may request amendments to the scope.

-    4. Both parties acknowledge that the prompt agreement to scope changes is necessary for the Project goals to be met and that unnecessary restrictions to the scope of work increase the risk that the Project goals will not be achieved.
+    4. Both parties acknowledge that the prompt agreement to changes in the scope necessary for the Goals to be met and that unnecessary restrictions to the Scope increase the risk that the Goals will not be achieved.

 5. ### Consent to practical security testing
-    1.  dxw cyber may, where the necessary acts are lawful without your consent, carry out security testing, research and analysis relating to information or programs from, on or about any of your Hosts.
+    1.  dxw cyber may, where the necessary acts are lawful without your consent, carry out practical security testing, research and analysis relating to information or programs from, on or about any of your Hosts.

-    2.  dxw cyber will not perform any practical security testing work that would otherwise be unlawful without an your consent in the form of an agreed scope of work.
+    2.  dxw cyber will not perform any practical security testing that would otherwise be unlawful without an your consent in the form of an agreed scope of work.

-    3. Given an agreed scope of work containing a list of Hosts ("the hosts"), you authorise dxw cyber to:
+    3. Given an agreed scope containing a list of Hosts ("the hosts"), you authorise dxw cyber to:

         1. Access or modify programs and data on the hosts;
         2. Perform actions on the hosts which may impair their operation, prevent or hinder access by other users, or